SalesforceCommerceCloud/b2c-crm-sync/README.md

 ```bash
 1 OR (2 AND 3) OR (2 AND 4 AND 5) OR (2 AND 4) OR (4 AND 5 AND 6)
 ```
+#### A Final Word About Duplicate Rules

+> Please note that the filter logic outlined in the previous step(s) is a critical configuration step for b2c-crm-sync.
+Failure to configure this duplicate rule property will prevent b2c-crm-sync from being able to resolve B2C Commerce customer profiles.

 #### Build and Deploy b2c-crm-sync to Your Commerce Cloud Sandbox

 19. Generate the B2C Commerce metadata required by b2c-crm-sync and deploy both the code metadata to the Salesforce B2C Commerce instance by executing the following CLI command: